Calinpet/Go_Places/README.md

 - AAU i want to be able to update videos of places.
 - AAU i want to be able to rate places I've been.
 - AAU i want to be able to use the search bar.
-_ AAU i want to be able to add and delete activities, also asigned them to each place that i want to visit.
+- AAU i want to be able to add and delete activities
+- AAU i want to asign each activity to each place that i want to visit.